In the programming languages discourse, the word "effect" is used with different meanings.

 Modern programming languages give programmers various ways to "extend the language": user-defined data types and operations (bundled as classes in OOP), only providing built-in operations (primitives) for IO, memory allocation.
 A challenge in type and effect systems outside of minimal research languages is how these facilities for user-defined constructs should be combined with effects.
 In particular, abstraction depends on the ability to hide information.

-We now shift our perspective completely and embrace functional programming view.
-Away with side effects.
+We now shift our perspective completely and embrace the functional programming view.
+Away with side effects - unless we can capture them in a mathematical framework.

 Researchers who study programming languages (PL) have a need to describe PL concepts and semantics formally.
-Many mathematical and logical characterizations have entered the discourse on programming, for example "boolean", "set", "map".
+Many mathematical and logical characterizations have entered the discourse on programming, for example "boolean", "set", "map" for data types.
+The meaning of programs as a whole, and programming languages as notation for programs has been approached from a mathematics angle.

-A particular mathematical field that stands out is category theory.
+A particular mathematical field that stands out in PL semantics is category theory.
 Don't run away yet!
 It is a language for making precise statements about structure-preserving transformations.
-The goal is to learn about the structures by studying the transformations.
+The goal is to learn about the structures by studying these transformations.

 In PL theory, one constantly needs to talk about structures (concepts) that exist across different PLs, or can be expressed in many different ways.
 And thus, product types, sum types (co-product), co- and contravariance and functors found their way into PL discourse.
+Not only semantics, but also as actual ways to define data structures (algebraic data types).
 The connection to category theory is often lost in the process, but that has not led to significant problems so far.

 The $\lambda$-calculus has been used as a vehicle for PL research.
-Its basic unit computation step (substitution) lends itself so well for compositionality and formal reasoning, giving rise to functional programming.
+Its basic unit computation step (substitution) lends itself so well for compositionality and formal reasoning.
+This has given rise to functional programming.

-Taking inspiration from mathematics, researchers have enjoyed giving meaning to programs by assigning mathematical structures (denotational semantics), the idea being that these are widely understood, or understandable.
+When researchers assign meaning to programs through mathematical structures (denotational semantics), the idea is that these are widely understood, or understandable.
 In this vein, a $\lambda$-term would ultimately correspond to a mathematical function of some kind.
+But not always a mathematical function from the domain of argument types to the domain of the result type.

-In his 1991 article "Computational lambda-calculus and monads", Eugenio Moggi challenged the idea that semantics of $\lambda$-terms should correspond to simple mathematical functions.
+In his 1989 LICS paper "Computational lambda-calculus and monads", Eugenio Moggi challenged the idea that semantics of $\lambda$-terms should correspond to simple mathematical functions.
 He pointed out the existence of various firmly established notions of computation which are all better explained by something else, and this would pave the way to reason about program equivalence logically.

 We will not explain monads here, but just the particular "notions of computation" view.
 It turns out to not be that difficult.
 In the context of programming, monads are about program composition.